Distributed Scalar Quantization for Computing: High-Resolution Analysis and Extensions: Examples

 \begin{example}[Maximum] Let the set of sources $X_1^n$ be uniformly distributed on $[0,1]^n$ and hence mutually independent.
 Consider the function

+Note that this function is differentiable outside the sets $A_{i,j} = \{x_1^n: x_i = x_j\}$, where $i,j \in \{1,\ldots, n\}$.
+Each $A_{i,j}$ is an $(n-1)$-dimensional plane and therefore has Jordan measure zero, and since a finite union of Jordan-measure-zero sets has Jordan measure zero, condition MF1 is satisfied.
 Though very simple, this function is more interesting than a linear function because the derivative with respect to one variable depends sharply on all the others.
 The function is symmetric in its arguments, so for notational convenience consider only the design of the quantizer for $X_1$.

 The partial derivative $g_1(x_1^n)$ is 1 where the maximum is $x_1$ and is 0 otherwise.
 Thus,

 where the final step uses the probability of all $n-1$ variables $X_2^n$ being less than $x$.

 The optimal point density for fixed-rate quantization is found by evaluating \eqref{eq:multi-fixed-lambda} to be